jonchurch/fb-slack-livechat/readme.md

 How to receive them em?
 I want to notify the controller on 'message_recieved' from facebook, I can just do two controllers and live with it, I'm sure I'll run into some fucking gotchas but whatever

+Okay, I have two controllers, lets receive a message from FB as primary app, gotta install my botkit fork too

 ## Slack => Facebook Messenger